 If you were a guest and you were chartering a boat with your friends, where would you take yourself and what would be your ideal day?

-A: My favourite destination would be Saint-Jean-Cap-Ferrat, between Cap-Ferrat and Villefrenche, because very few people go into that bay.
+A: My favourite destination would be Saint-Jean-Cap-Ferrat, between Cap-Ferrat and Villefrenche, because very few people go into that bay even in July and August.
 It’s beautiful and I love the history of the area.
-The turquoise sand is the same as between the Cannes islands and the beaches are lovely.
+The clear turquoise water is the same as between the Cannes islands and the beaches are lovely.
 The Royals have been going there for hundreds of years.
-There’s a photograph there of a shepherd tending to his flock and on a completely barren landscape.
-Even in July and August it’s never that busy.
+There’s a photograph there of a shepherd tending to his flock on a completely barren landscape.

 What are your thoughts on the yachting industry?

 Yachting is known as the industry of broken dreams.
 If you try hard enough and for long enough I think it can come around for anyone, but it is hard.
 I would say there is one day a year where I wish I worked in an office.
 I only feel this way when suppliers aren’t coming in, there are lots of deadlines to meet, and my boss is hammering me.
 That’s only one day a year though, compared to most who were wishing they had this for 364 days of their year.